willowhong/Pittsburgh-Data-Visualization/README.md

 # Pittsburgh-Data-Visualization
 A data visualization project that conveys the charming characteristics of Pittsburgh.
+Please see "cover pic" for what the project looks like.

 # How to play
 Press the "Q"/"A" key for showing/hiding the "steps" data.
 The bigger the blue circle, the greater the number of steps there are in that location.